Dwayne Sabb

-Dwayne Irving Sabb (born October 9, 1969) is a former American football linebacker and fullback in the National Football League, the XFL and the Arena Football League.
+Dwayne Irving Sabb (born October 9, 1969) is an American former professional football player who was a linebacker and fullback in the National Football League (NFL), the XFL and the Arena Football League (AFL).
+He played college football for the New Hampshire Wildcats.

 Early life

-Sabb was born October 10, 1969 in Jersey City, New Jersey.
-Sabb graduated from Hudson Catholic Regional High School in Jersey City, New Jersey before attending the University of New Hampshire.
+Sabb was born October 10, 1969, in Jersey City, New Jersey.
+Sabb graduated from Hudson Catholic Regional High School in Jersey City, New Jersey, before attending the University of New Hampshire.

 Career

-After graduating from UNH, he was selected in the 5th round (116th overall) in the 1992 NFL Draft by the New England Patriots.
-A member of the Patriots from 1992–1996, Sabb appeared in Super Bowl XXXI, a Patriots loss to the Green Bay Packers.
+After graduating from UNH, he was selected in the 5th round (116th overall) in the 1992 NFL draft by the New England Patriots.
+A member of the Patriots from 1992 to 1996, Sabb appeared in Super Bowl XXXI, a Patriots loss to the Green Bay Packers.
 Following Sabb's NFL career, he played in various other leagues including the XFL (2001 with New York/New Jersey Hitmen) and the Arena Football League.
 With the Hitmen, Sabb was amongst the XFL leaders in sacks.
-In the AFL, Sabb spent 2001-02 with the New Jersey Gladiators, 2003 with the Buffalo Destroyers and 2004 -2005 with the expansion Philadelphia Soul.
+In the AFL, Sabb spent 2001–02 with the New Jersey Gladiators, 2003 with the Buffalo Destroyers and 2004 -2005 with the expansion Philadelphia Soul.